Corey Dickerson Player Props: Nationals vs. Mets

-Corey Dickerson -- with a slugging percentage of .286 in his past 10 games (including zero home runs) -- will be in action for the Washington Nationals against the New York Mets, with Kodai Senga on the mound, on July 27 at 7:10 PM ET.
+Corey Dickerson -- with a slugging percentage of .250 in his past 10 games (including zero home runs) -- will be in action for the Washington Nationals against the New York Mets, with Max Scherzer on the hill, on July 28 at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-2) against the Rockies.
+In his previous game he had a one-hit showing (1-for-3) against the Mets.

 Corey Dickerson Game Info & Props vs. the Mets